 There are a variety of ways of structuring an operation in Germany.
 The aim of this guide is to highlight some of the key areas that a new business will need to address before it begins to operate in Germany.
 This guide should not be considered to be an all-inclusive guide and specific German legal advice should always be sought before setting up and running a business in Germany.

 It should be noted that Germany is a federal republic and does not consist of one single jurisdiction but of 16 federal states (Länder).
 These federal states have part-sovereignty and can enact their own laws in certain areas of legislation.
 In particular, there are differences between these 16 jurisdictions in relation to public law and the judicial structures.
 It may, therefore, be necessary to obtain additional local advice before starting your business.
+Nevertheless, in most areas, the same or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.